 And to these virtues of delight

 This poem follows an alternating trimeter and iambic tetrameter pattern.
-The first and third lines represent iambic tetrameter whereas second and fourth lines are written in trimeter pattern.
+The first and third lines represent iambic tetrameter, whereas the second and fourth lines are written in trimeter pattern.

 Function of Trimeter

 The main function of trimeter is to create regular beats and rhythm in a literary text.
-However, it is also useful to achieve heightened formality in dramas when used as a normal speech.
-Since, trimeter creates a regular rhythm; it lends formality and high drama in a text.
-Hence, the basic purpose of using this pattern is to create a beautiful poetic work, and produce greatly emotional experience.
+However, it is also useful to achieve heightened formality in dramas when used as normal speech.
+Since trimeter creates a regular rhythm, it lends formality and high drama to a text.
+Hence, the basic purpose of using this pattern is to create a beautiful poetic work, and produce a greatly emotional experience.
 In addition, it helps to make a piece of art more artistic by producing a regular rhythm.
-Poetry, comedies and Greek tragedies often use this device.
+Poetry, comedies, and Greek tragedies often use this device.